MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing5.md

 In this example, we are using the `SoGVRDrawOnPlane` module to define the currently visible slice from a 2D view as a clip plane in 3D.

 ## Steps to Do

 ### Develop Your Network
-First we need to develop the network to scroll through the slices.
+First, we need to develop the network to scroll through the slices.
 Add a `LocalImage` module to your workspace and select the file *ProbandT1* from MeVisLab demo data.

 Add the modules `OrthoReformat3`, `Switch`, `SoView2D`, `View2DExtensions`, and `SoRenderArea` and connect them as seen below.